 Bahrain Bourse reported an operating income of BD 3,556,874 (including the operating income and interest income) in comparison to BD 3,038,940 in 2020, posting an increase of approximately 17%.
 The total operating expenses amounted to BD 4,011,884 in 2021 compared to BD 3,621,214 in 2020, recording an increase of 8%.
 BHB recorded a deficit of BD 455,010 in 2021 compared to a deficit BD 659,337 million in 2020.

 On behalf of myself and Bahrain Bourse’s employees, I would like to express my sincere thanks and gratitude to His Majesty King Hamad bin Isa Al Khalifa, and His Royal Highness Prince Salman bin Hamad Al Khalifa, Crown Prince and Prime Minister for their continued support to the Bourse and its members.

-I would also like to express my thanks and appreciation to the Chairman and members of BHB’s Board of Directors for their efforts in developing the capital markets and their continuous support.
-I also thank Bahrain Bourse’s management and employees for their dedication and hard work, wishing them greater success in further developing Bahrain Bourse and achieving its vision, mission, and objectives in the coming period.
-I would also like to extend my thanks to the listed companies and brokerage firms for their support and cooperation.
+I would also like to express my thanks and appreciation to the Chairman and members of BHB’s Board of Directors for their unwavering support in developing the capital markets and their continuous oversight and guidance.

 Khalifa bin Ebrahim Al-Khalifa